tylerpearson/serverless-election-aws/README.md

 The Terraform templates and code used is at [github.com/tylerpearson/serverless-election-aws](https://github.com/tylerpearson/serverless-election-aws).

-**Please note that this demo doesn't take into account whether online/electronic voting *should* be done, just how it *could* be done with current AWS services.
-There are a lot of compelling arguments on why electronic voting should not be done.**

 ---

 ### Why Serverless?

 - It's highly scalable and automatically adjusts based on usage.
 During the peak of Election Day, there would likely be thousands of votes cast per second.
 A properly designed Serverless setup would be able to handle this without blinking an eye.
 - It's cost efficient.
 For example, in San Francisco, polls open at 7am and close at 8pm.
 When not between those hours there would be very little usage.
 With Serverless, costs will be drastically lower than infrastructure that needs to be on 24/7 during the voting period.
-In the context of a government-run election, this could trickle down to cost savings for tax payers.
+In the context of a government-run election, this could trickle down to cost savings for taxpayers.
 - It shifts operational responsibilities to AWS.
 AWS has some of the best teams in the world working on areas like security and operations, so by running on top of AWS, customers benefit from economies at scale.

 ### Why multi-region?

-- An election is as high stakes as it gets, so reliability, resiliency, and redudancy are paramount.
+- An election is as high stakes as it gets, so reliability, resiliency, and redundancy are paramount.
 You can't redo an election.
-Running in muliple regions allow for near instant failover in a scenario where issues arrise in a region.
+Running in multiple regions allow for near instant failover in a scenario where issues arise in a region.
 - AWS has four regions in the United States: `us-east-1` in Virginia, `us-east-2` in Ohio, `us-west-1` in California and `us-west-2` in Oregon that are completely isolated from each region.
 While these regions are open to the general public, there are two GovCloud regions in `us-east` and `us-west` that are available for government use.
 In the very hypothetical scenario of a presidential election running on AWS, it would be assumed that the GovCloud regions would be used due to the incredibly strict requirements that would be involved.

+---

+**Please note that this demo doesn't take into account whether online/electronic voting *should* be done, just how it *could* be done with current AWS services.
+There are a lot of compelling arguments on why electronic voting should not be done.**

+---

 ## Instructions